kkarimi/go-react-app/README.md

 # go-react-app
-Playing around with Go and React
+This is just me playing around with Go, React and RethinkDB.
+Nothing to see here for now!

 To run:
 - Ensure you have docker-compose and run `./run.sh`